An Experience Like No Other - Living History Flight Experience

 Of course you can't know what it was really like but you'll have a much greater appreciation of the working conditions and sacrifices made by our veterans to defend our country and freedoms.

 No matter how long the flight, it'll be over before you are ready so be sure to keep moving and get a look out of each of the big windows.
-Or feel free to stay seated and just enjoy the ride.
+Or, if you prefer, feel free to stay seated and just enjoy the ride.

 The crew will signal when it's time to find a seat and buckle up for landing.
 After landing and taxi back it will be time to leave the airplane.
 Your feet will be back on the ground but your spirit will still be up in the air.
 You've just completed a Living History Flight Experience on the Devil Dog - an experience like no other.